How Do Blood Glucose Meters Work?

-It’s important to remember that when you test your blood sugar using any glucometer the result shows you an estimate of the amount of glucose in your blood.
+When you test your blood sugar using any glucometer the result shows you an estimate of the amount of glucose in your blood.
 The accuracy standard for all meters says that glucose meters must show results that are within 20% of a laboratory standard 95% of the time.
-Many factors can affect the accuracy of your meter’s results, including: temperature, levels of other substances (such as ascorbic acid) in your blood, traces of other elements on your skin (such as food residue), water, heat, the age of your test strips (check expiration dates), temperature and many more.
+Many factors can affect the accuracy of your meter's results, including temperature, levels of other substances (such as ascorbic acid) in your blood, traces of other elements on your skin (such as food residue), water, heat, the age of your test strips (check expiration dates), temperature and many more.

 Why control solution is important

 When you understand the process you can see why control solution is important.
-Control solution assists you in making sure that the chemicals on the test strips haven’t been damaged.
-The enzyme on test strips is very sensitive to heat, cold, moisture and direct sunlight.
+Control solution assists you in making sure that the chemicals on the test strips haven't been damaged.
+The enzyme on test strips is very sensitive to environmental factors, as previously explained.
 Once test strips are shipped from their factory it is difficult to ensure environmental factors have not affected the enzymes on the test strips.
 If one is affected, all are in that shipped batch.
-Use control solution on the first strip you use from a new container to verify that yours are in good condition
+Use control solution on the first strip you use from a new container to verify that yours are in good condition.

 Need a new glucose meter?
 Don't overpay.
 See what we offer here.